-Bank of Deposit.
-Established A.D.
-1811.
+Deposit.
+Esta-Qank of blished A.D.
+1814.
 3, Pall Mall East, London.
 Capital Stock, £100,000.

-Parties desirous of Investing Money are requested to examine the Plan of the Bank of Deposit, by which a high rate of Interest may be obtained with ample security.
+Parties desirous of Investing Money are requested to examine the Plan of the Bank of Deposit, by which a high rate of Interest may be obtained with ample

-Deposits made by Special Agreement may be with-
+Deposits made by Special Agreement may be withdrawn without notice.

-drawn without notice.
 The Interest is payable in January and July.